Front yard landscaping makes a beautiful difference!

 1. Over-Planting Your Landscape

 Check the tags on plants at the garden center to see how big they will they eventually get and give them enough room to grow and mature.
-Professional landscapers will make sure there’s room to grow.
+Professional landscapers will make sure there’s room for the plants to grow.

 2. Trees and Plants Too Close to the House

 Remember that a tree’s root system reaches as far out as the branches.
 You don’t want roots against your foundation, you don’t want limbs hanging over your roof or rubbing against your house.
 This could damage your roof, siding, and gutters.
 A good rule of thumb is planting trees at least five feet from the house.

 3. Too Many Shrubs and Trees in the Front Yard